 Now I realize there are many folks in the catheter-wearing community who cannot walk, and the stretch-fabric type of securement device might be preferable to you, especially if you do not like having something taped to your skin.
 But if you are lucky enough to be able to walk, I cannot recommend using one of these.
 Stick (no pun intended) to the other type. [update: I tried using a stretch leg band while sleeping last night.
 At first I thought it would be just fine – even better than my GRIP-Lok.
 But I woke up several times in the night with pain at the insertion site because the band not only turned sideways, but also worked its way down my leg a bit and was pretty loose.
 The bag was still hooked to the side of my bed, but the relatively heavy thicker tubing on the bedside bag was enough to pull on my “cath-hole” and cause pain.
 So all-in-all, I think that unless you cannot use the tape-type holders on your skin, the stretch-fabric leg band is not a great idea.]

 There is also foam type similar to the stretch-fabric type, but I have not tried one of those.
 If you have, let us know how they work in the comments.

 As soon as I ran out, I tried to find more GRIP-Loks, only to be very disappointed.
-They are REALLY hard to find commercially available.
-And if you do manage to find them, usually on a medical supply website, they’re only sold in boxes of 100, costing $400-$500 dollars!
-I am trying to find a source for the 10-packs at the moment (Jan 2015).
-If/when I do, I will post the info here.
+They were REALLY hard to find commercially available.
+And if you do manage to find them, usually on a medical supply website, they’re typically only sold in boxes of 100, costing around $400 dollars or so.
+Yow!!
+That might well be worth it, though, if you have a super long-term catheter – or must have one for the rest of your life.

 If you have any tips or tricks for holding your catheter in place, please comment below.
 We’d love to hear from you!